norm/gifs.cackhanded.net/README.markdown

 ### `[output]` describes the GIF

+* `brightness` is a number between -1 (completely dark) and 1 (completely light) that will dial up or down the brightness from the source video;
+  default is 0 (unchanged)
 * `colours` is the maximum number of colours to be used in the GIF, a lower number means a smaller GIF up to a point; default is 64, maximum is 256